NoMachine Support

 Start your journey to the next level of network computing

 NoMachine Network makes remote access to your NoMachine-enabled computer and desktop sharing as straightforward as possible whilst keeping the connection and your computer secure.
 Use it to provide remote assistance or to facilitate remote collaboration for teams who work on, or need to access, a shared computer.
 Publishing a computer on Network is easy to do because it can be done without being logged in to the Network service.
-To reach that computer, however, you’ll need a NoMachine account and a Network Subscription.
+To reach that computer you’ll need a NoMachine account and a Network Subscription.
 Read on to know how to get access to a computer using NoMachine Network.

 Add your computer to NoMachine Network